-The radio shows when the devices have a Bluetooth connection.
+The radio shows 3 when the devices have a Bluetooth connection.
 Below is the scenario and radio indications when the connection is interrupted.

-- 1 The 3 starts blinking for up to 10 seconds.
-You hear a decremental-pitched tone and the display shows DeviceType> alternating with disconnected. - 2 If the Bluetooth device successfully re-connects before the Bluetooth 10 second Re-Connection Timer expires, the display shows momentary Device Type> alternating with connected, and 3 stops blinking.
+- The starts blinking for up to 10 seconds.
+You hear a decremental-pitched tone and the display shows < Device Type> alternating with disconnected. - 2 If the Bluetooth device successfully re-connects before the Bluetooth 10 second Re-Connection Timer expires, the display shows momentary < Device Type> connected, and Stops blinking.

-If the Bluetooth device fails to re-connect within 10 seconds, the blinking is replaced by a persistent
+If the Bluetooth device fails to re-connect within 10 seconds, the blinking 2 is replaced by a persistent →.